Troy96/blog-search-service/README.md

 # 2. Database Schema:
 > The database schema for the service endpoint includes the following tables:

-**blogs:** Contains information about the blogs, including blog ID, title, content, author ID, and creation date.
+**blogs:** Contains information about the blogs, including blog ID, title and body.

 **tags:** Stores information about the tags associated with the blogs, including tag ID, tag name, and parent tag ID.